winksaville/csgrs/readme.md

 - allocations should be kept to a minimum.
 Memory should be read-only if possible, clone if necessary, and offer the choice of transmut in place or create new copy via appropriate functions

 ## Roadmap / Todo
-- transition sweep, linear_extrude, extrude_between over to Polygon/Multipolygon native / polygon secondary
+- transition sweep, linear_extrude, over to Polygon/Multipolygon native / polygon secondary
 - disengage chulls on 2D->3D shapes
 - fix text scale / extrusion
 - check slice() works on polygons and slices to GeometryCollections
 - fix shape of reuleaux
 - fix metaballs_2d
-- fix intersect_cube_sphere, subtract_cube_sphere
+- fix intersect_cube_sphere, subtract_cube_sphere in main.rs - shapes are out of proximity
 - fix up error handling with result types, eliminate panics
 - ray intersection (singular)
 - expose geo traits on 2D shapes